edkoch25/NuvioTV-Fork/README.md

 ## What this fork adds

-Optimisation and playback-quality work, most of it aimed at high-bitrate remux and lossless audio:
+Optimisation and playback-quality work, most of it aimed at high-bitrate remux and lossless audio.
+The short version: streams start faster, buffer deeper, stall less, and you can *see* that your device is genuinely delivering lossless audio and the right HDR -- without needing to be the kind of person who tunes buffer settings for fun.

-- **Lighter, faster build** -- unused engine components stripped out (see *What's been removed*).
+- **Lighter, faster build** -- unused engine components stripped out, so the app itself is smaller and snappier (see *What's been removed*).
-- **Improved throughput & buffering** -- two fixes to NuvioTV's parallel-connections downloading.
+- **Device settings assessment -- your settings, tuned for *your* hardware in one press.** Stop guessing what connection count, buffer size or Dolby Vision mode your box wants: the assessment measures your link against the last thing you actually played, reads what your device and display genuinely support, and lays out recommended settings with the reasoning next to every one -- what was measured, what was calculated from your hardware, what's a personal trade-off (pick a buffer profile; it'll suggest one based on how steady your connection looked), and what it can't honestly know so won't touch.
+Like the answers?
+Apply them all in one press.
+Change your mind?
+Revert restores every previous value, even after a restart.
+You stay in charge; it just does the homework.
-  First, upstream only schedules a shallow `connections + 1` chunks of read-ahead; the fork deepens that to a memory-budgeted `connections x 4`, so more data stays queued ahead of the reader and the buffer actually builds.
-Second, upstream's chunk eviction re-downloaded data it had already fetched (measured ~47% of transfer wasted on a 4K remux); the fork makes eviction position-aware so it stops discarding chunks the reader is about to need.
-Together the buffer fills close to the speed the source can deliver and holds through bitrate peaks, and about half the wasted debrid data goes away.
-Plus off-heap custom buffers and a seek-reopen fix that makes non-faststart MP4s watchable.
+- **Fewer stalls, less wasted bandwidth** -- upstream's parallel downloading kept too little data queued ahead of playback and threw away chunks it had already paid to download (measured ~47% of transfer wasted on a 4K remux).
+This fork keeps the pipeline properly fed and stops the re-downloading, so the buffer builds close to the speed your source can deliver, holds through bitrate peaks, and roughly halves the debrid data burned per title.
+If a debrid CDN rate-limits you mid-film, speeds now recover on their own instead of staying throttled to the credits.
+Plus off-heap buffers and a seek fix that makes non-faststart MP4s actually watchable.
+- **A speed test that tells you what to do about it** -- not a generic number from a test server: an adaptive sweep of connection and chunk-size combinations against the *actual* stream you last played, over the same path playback uses.
+It finds the cheapest configuration that comfortably sustains the title and says so in plain terms -- and on memory-tight boxes it's smart enough to prefer a config that leaves room for a deeper playback buffer, telling you the trade in MB and seconds.
+It also watches how steady your connection held during the test, which feeds the assessment's buffer suggestion.
+Slow source or buffering bug?
+Now you can tell them apart.
+- **Better streams picked for you, automatically** -- source filtering and sorting re-baselined around TRaSH-guides-aligned release-group quality tiers, so the best-quality trustworthy release floats to the top and auto-play grabs the right one without you reading twenty filenames.
+Safe to experiment: one tap resets to the recommended baseline, another shows everything unfiltered while keeping best-first ordering, and the auto-play settings link straight to the quality rules that drive them.
-- **Dolby Vision** -- app-side Profile 7 and Profile 5 -> 8.1 conversion via libdovi with no
+- **Dolby Vision that just works** -- app-side Profile 7 and Profile 5 -> 8.1 conversion via
-  per-frame GC stutter, correct in-band enhancement-layer stripping for single-track remuxes, and fixes so DV5 and preserve-mapping no longer convert to the wrong profile (they were silently producing static 8.4 output).
+  libdovi with no per-frame stutter, correct enhancement-layer handling for single-track remuxes, and fixes for cases that silently produced wrong or static output before.
+DV titles look the way they're meant to on hardware that was never sold as supporting them.
-- **High-resolution / lossless audio** -- a hardened bitstream passthrough stack (TrueHD, DTS-HD MA, Atmos, DTS:X) that resists mid-playback renegotiation, DTS-HD MA/DTS:X detection that works on native-DV boxes, a hi-res AC-3 transcode fix, an audio-path diagnostics row, and lossless-track auto-selection.
+- **Lossless audio you can trust** -- a hardened bitstream passthrough stack (TrueHD, DTS-HD MA, Atmos, DTS:X) that resists mid-playback renegotiation dropping you to lossy without telling you, format detection that works on native-DV boxes, a hi-res AC-3 transcode fix, and automatic selection of the lossless track so you don't start every film in the wrong audio.
-- **Kodi-style MAT audio** -- an app-side MAT / IEC61937 packing path (ported from Kodi's CPackerMAT) to decouple TrueHD from vendor HALs.
-Behind an Advanced toggle, off by default, experimental.
+- **Kodi-style MAT audio** -- an app-side MAT / IEC61937 packing path (ported from Kodi's CPackerMAT) that takes TrueHD delivery out of the hands of flaky vendor audio drivers.
+Behind an Advanced toggle, off by default, experimental -- for when your box's HAL is the problem.
-- **Improved AFR** -- precise 23.976-vs-24 frame-rate matching, seamless-switch detection, and a settle-then-resume for HDMI renegotiation on eARC/soundbar chains.
+- **Judder-free frame rates** -- precise 23.976-vs-24 matching so films play at their native cadence, seamless-switch detection, and a settle-then-resume that stops eARC/soundbar chains dropping audio while HDMI renegotiates.
-- **MP4 video fixes** -- non-faststart / poorly-interleaved MP4s no longer thrash on seeks.
+- **MP4s that seek properly** -- non-faststart / poorly-interleaved MP4s no longer thrash and
+  stall every time you skip around.
-- **Faster stream start** -- startup instrumentation plus a bootstrap fast-path so first frame doesn't wait on a full chunk or the file's tail index.
+- **Faster stream start** -- first frame no longer waits on a full chunk download or the file's tail index, so pressing play feels like pressing play.
-- **Faster / optimised UI** -- home-grid scroll-jank reduction and poster prefetch/pre-decode.
+- **Smoother browsing** -- home-grid scroll-jank reduction and poster prefetch/pre-decode, so the UI keeps up with your remote.
-- **Improved speed-test** -- runs a real throughput test against the actual last stream URL (same source and path playback uses), so the number reflects what you can really pull from that debrid/ Emby endpoint -- useful for telling a slow source apart from a buffering bug and for tuning connection count / chunk size.
-- **Stats-for-nerds overlay** -- a live playback diagnostics HUD built for high-bitrate/lossless
-  content: measured video bitrate, audio codec by name and its measured passthrough bitrate, whether passthrough is genuinely reaching the sink, HDR/Dolby Vision detection, live network throughput, buffer health, the negotiated audio path, SoC performance against per-chip throttle thresholds, audio-clock jitter, and AudioTrack underrun cross-checks.
-Confirms you're actually getting lossless audio and the right HDR mode, and doubles as a triage tool.
+- **Stats-for-nerds overlay -- proof, not vibes.** A live diagnostics HUD built for high-bitrate/lossless content: measured video bitrate, the audio codec by name with its measured passthrough bitrate, whether bitstream is *genuinely* reaching your AVR, HDR/Dolby Vision detection, live network throughput and buffer health, the negotiated audio path, SoC thermals against per-chip throttle thresholds, audio-clock jitter and underrun cross-checks.
+When it says TrueHD Atmos is hitting the sink, it measured it.
+The assessment configures; this overlay verifies.

 ## New stats for nerds overlay -